fubark/cyber/docs/hugo/content/docs/toc/type-system.md

 # Type System.
 Cyber supports gradual typing which allows the use of both dynamically and statically typed code.
+> _Incomplete: Types in general is in development.
+One of the goals of Cyber is to let dynamic code mix with typed code.
+At the moment, there are places where it works and other places where it won't.
+Keep that in mind when using types._

 Dynamic typing can reduce the amount of friction when writing code, but it can also result in more runtime errors.
 Gradual typing allows you to add static typing incrementally which provides compile-time guarantees and prevents runtime errors.